Learn how to implement user authentication to access a secure ArcGIS service with OAuth credentials.

 Create OAuth credentials for user authentication

 OAuth credentials are required to implement user authentication.
-These credentials are created as an Application item in your organization's portal.
+These credentials are created and stored as an Application item in your organization's portal.

 -